LISTEN TO MY LATEST PODCAST EPISODE

 But I’m just one person, and I live in the US, so maybe I got lucky…?

-So, Is it Possible to Work Part-Time as a Freelancer in Fashion (anywhere in the World)?
+Is it Possible to Work Part-Time as a Freelance Fashion Designer (anywhere in the World)?

-Back in 2016, after I’d been working as a part-time freelancer in the fashion industry for 7 years earning $100k+, I thought I was a unicorn with the work-life balance I had
+Back in 2016, after I’d been working as a part-time freelance fashion designer for 7 years earning $100k+, I thought I was a unicorn with the work-life balance I had

 I was doing projects I cared about, not whatever was dumped on my plate.
 I could travel whenever I wanted, instead of having to give 3 weeks notice just to take a Friday off.